Genre: Politics & Government

 “Li fired off questions to Milley.
 Was the American superpower unstable?
 Collapsing?
 What was going on?
 Was the U.S. military going to do something?

-“‘Things may look ’unsteady,’ Milley said, trying to calm Li, whom he had know for five years.
+“‘Things may look ’unsteady,’ Milley said, trying to calm Li, whom he had known for five years.
 ‘But that’s the nature of democracy, General Li.
 We are 100 percent steady.
 Everything’s fine.
 But democracy can be sloppy sometimes.”

 The entire phone call lasted for an hour and a half, and it seemed to calm down the rattled Chinese general.
 But what General Li did not know at the time—as the book would soon reveal—was that Gen. Milley had completely “misled” him.
 Despite Milley’s reassurances about America’s steadiness or its occasionally sloppy democratic practices, Woodward and Costa wrote that Milley believed that the events of Jan.
 6th were nothing short of a treasonous attempt at a coup d’état in the world’s most powerful democracy.
-Peril became an immediate bestseller, and was one of my choices for “21 of the Best Opening Lines of 2021.”
+Peril became an immediate bestseller, and was one of my choices for “21 of the Best Opening Lines of 2021” (see the post here).

 The Coyotes of Carthage (2020)